 If a bank has to give 90% or even more to a borrower for a purchase, that’s a sign that there is a higher risk.
 Even though, as I previously said, it’s not the main factor, it does have a serious effect on the total costs of the loan.

 There is some good news.
 I know that many people can’t afford even a 5% down payment.
 There are several types of loans which can guarantee you up to 100% of the property’s value.
 One of them is the so-called VA loans (loans guaranteed by the US Department of Veteran Affairs).
 Only active-duty members, veterans or their spouses are able to qualify.

-Loans secured by the Fannie Mae and Freddie Mac also allow the borrower to have a high LTV ratio.
+Loans secured by Fannie Mae and Freddie Mac also allow the borrower to have a high LTV ratio.

-LTV is a very important financial ratio which shows how much money you will receive from a bank for the house you want to buy.
+LTV is a very important financial ratio that shows how much money you will receive from a bank for the house you want to buy.
 This ratio is critical when a bank decides whether to approve your application or not.
 That’s why you’d better keep it low.
 Good luck.